usdot-jpo-codehub/Misbehavior-Detection/misbehavior-detection/README.md

 ### Flag Usage Notes

-- `--misbehaviors` accepts multiple values separated by spaces, for example: `--misbehaviors acceleration-ValueOutofRange security-HeaderPsidIncWithCertificate`
+- `--misbehaviors` accepts multiple values separated by spaces, for example: `--misbehaviors acceleration-ValueOutofRange security-HeaderPsidIncWithCertificate`.
+If the flag is unused, the tool will check against all available misbehaviors by default.
 - `--bsm` can target either one file or an entire directory.
 When a directory is provided, every file in that directory is processed.
 - If `--certs-dir` is omitted, reports will be generated as plaintext.
 - If `--certs-dir` is included, but `--ma-key` is omitted, reports will be generated as signed but not encrypted.